 - a.
 The original Council was made up of twenty members, comprising twelve osteopath members and eight lay members.
 There were no staff, no premises and no funds. - b.
 The Council designate met every eight weeks and a lot of work was undertaken to evolve common views on standards to progress the establishment of the organisation.
 The Commencement Order to formally bring the Council into being was achieved following discussions with the Department of Health and assistance from the Royal Bank of Scotland by way of a c£1.5 million loan. - c.
 All functions and processes undertaken to establish the GOsC were conducted by members of Council including processing applications for the Professional Profile and Portfolio (PPP) and conducting visits to institutions to approve Recognised Qualifications.
 There are now nine providers of Recognised Qualifications and over 5,000 registrants. - d.
 At the first meeting of Council the members interviewed five candidates for the role of Chief Executive and Registrar.
 The successful applicant was Madeleine Craggs who became the GOsC's first Chief Executive and Registrar, followed by Evlynne Gilvarry (2007-10) and Tim Walker (2010present). - e.
 It was also noted that Alison White was the fourth Chair of Council, previous incumbents being Simon Fielding, the first Chair, Nigel Clarke and Adrian Eddleston. - f.
 The present day GOsC is noted as an establishment with a well run Executive, an administration keeping standards and guidance for the profession continuously under review, and well regarded by the Professional Standards Authority (PSA) and other healthcare regulators. - g.
 Although the organisation has not always been popular, and still has its critics, it is recognised that the establishment of GOsC has given the profession legitimacy.
 Without statutory regulation the now protected title 'Osteopath' would have been devalued.
 The establishment of the organisation with the introduction of standards of proficiency and all that this entails put an end to questionable practises. - h.
 It is also noted that not only is the GOsC held with respect within the UK but also internationally where the organisation is seen as a leader and an example for good osteopathic regulation. - 4.
 The following comments were made and responded to: - a.
-It was explained motivation of the Council designate was the idea of the entity and how it could and should be developed.
-There was a lot of enthusiasm, energy and belief that there was a future for the new organisation.
-The establishment of a new healthcare regulator was the first in a long time and both the Department of Health with the GOsC were feeling their way in establishing the new regulator before settling down into the organisation recognised today.
+The new Council designate was motivated not just by establishing the new regulator but its continued development.
+Enthusiasm, energy and belief in the new organisation were apparent.
+It was the first new healthcare regulator established in a long time and both the Department of Health and the GOsC were feeling their way, as the organisation evolved into what would be recognised today.